-By Johan Karlsson, DC Power Co’s energy data & pricing specialist
+By Johan Karlsson, DC Power Co’s product specialist

 It’s hard to believe that there are currently less than 8000 electric vehicles on the roads in Australia, which is remarkable when considering we love new cars and there are almost 1.2 million new cars sold here every year.
 The Australian car sales industry sold more Toyota Hilux cars in two months of 2018 than it sold electric vehicles over the last 10 years.